gammapy/gammapy-meetings/dev-meetings/2025/2025-09-12/README.md

 RT: We managed to get more organized.
 Discussion on open PR in Dev-Call are maybe not the best way, as they take maybe too much time and are not of interest to everyone.
 Instead maybe concentrate on projects and discuss specific issues, but not whole list of PRs.
 First thing, associate PR to specific project (technical part) and we need to have people committed to some projects (human part).
 Not clear how to do it, one possibility: Create one issue to gather elements and people assign to it, then create projects.
 Maybe calls become unproductive if not many people discuss.
 Opinions and propositions abut this?

 TB: List of projects, useful for many people, maybe not for one single person.
 Write down who is in a project and structure how a project organizes itself.
-First thing to do, (???) to be in a project.
+First thing to do, people should assign project(s).
 RT: Yes we can create a page with list of projects, then one per project and people are listed there.
 TB: We should try to collect agenda items ahead of meeting.
 Tried to write down fixed points, but are not alway relevant for every meeting.
 RT: Maybe call in advance for contributions, e.g. Thursday sending a message to everyone asking for contributions?